SickRickX2/appunti/CyberSec/Lezione 2.md

 - *encryption of secret keys*
 ### Asymmetric Encryption Algorithms
 - *RSA*: Most widely accepted and implemented approach to public-key encryption.
 Block cipher in which the plaintext and ciphertext are integers between 0 and $n-1$ for some $n$
-- *Diffie-Hellman key exchange algorithm*: Enables two parties to securely reach agreement about a hsared secret for subsequent symmetric encryption
+- *Diffie-Hellman key exchange algorithm*: Enables two parties to securely reach agreement about a hsared secret for subsequent symmetric encryption of messages.
+Limited to the exchange of the keys.
-- *DIgital Signature Standard (DSS)*:
+- *DIgital Signature Standard (DSS)*: Provides only a digital signature function with SHA-1.
+Cannot be used for encryption
 - *Elliptic curve cryptography* : security like RSA, but with much smaller keys